 How to Open a Bank Account in Vietnam

-We’re more comfortable continuing our banking in the US, the only problem being that ATMs in HCMC rarely dispense more than 2,000,000 VND at a time, which is just about $80 USD.
+We’re more comfortable continuing our banking in the US.
+The only problem is that ATMs in HCMC rarely dispense more than 2,000,000 VND at a time, which is just about $80 USD.
 So paying our $900 rent each month takes lots of ATM transactions (thankfully we have the Charles Schwab debit card that refunds all of our international and domestic ATM fees).

 If you do choose to open up a bank account in Saigon, we’ve heard that Timo is the best choice for foreigners.
-The documentation to open a Timo account is as follows: a valid passport and one of the following valid documents issued for a period of at least 12 months: Vietnam visa or temporary resident card or permanent resident card.
+The documentation to open a Timo account is as follows: a valid passport and one of the following valid documents issued for at least 12 months: a Vietnam visa or temporary resident card or permanent resident card.

 Safety in HCMC

 Overall Ho Chi Minh City is an incredibly safe city and we’ve never felt remotely unsafe during our time here.
 The only crime that we ever hear about is petty theft through purses and cell phones getting swiped by motorbike drivers.